Vitamin D2 vs. D3: Differences, Similarities, and Which is Better

 Vitamin D is a nutrient that plays a key role in your body’s overall health.
 D vitamins help to support your body’s immune system, keep your bones strong, and can even contribute to your mood.

-The two main types of vitamin D are D2 (ergocalciferol) and D3 (cholecalciferol).
-These two types of vitamin D differ slightly in their chemical make-up: the structure of their side chains is different.
-Ultimately, the recommendations for this supplement in the United States doesn’t state that either type, D2 or D3, is preferred over the other.
+Ultimately, the recommendations for this supplement in the United States don’t state that either type, D2 or D3, is preferred over the other.
 With that being said, let’s dive in and see the similarities and differences between the two and why some people may have a preference for one over the other.
 We hope that knowing the differences between the two will help you pick the best form of vitamin D to take.

-D2 vs. D3
+Vitamin D2 vs. D3

 There are a few key differences between vitamin D2 and vitamin D3, and understanding these differences may help you choose which supplement is right for you.
 We’ll take you through some of the similarities and differences in this blog.